Introduction

 Mistake 5: Failing to Market Your Fair Trade Program

 If customers don't know you serve fair trade, you miss the loyalty boost.
 Display signage and train staff to mention it.
-A simple “We proudly serve Fair Trade Coffee” can increase average spend by 8%.
+A simple "We proudly serve Fair Trade Coffee" can increase average spend by 8% according to a 2025 study by the Ethical Consumer Project.

 Frequently Asked Questions